pts/upxbc/README.txt

 * `upxbc --upxz' works as a general-purpose compressor, it only adds a minimal header (no decompressor) to the existing file.
 * `upxbc --c32' can compress Syslinux COM32R (.c32) executables.
-* `upxbc --prefix-size=...' can compress any i386 flat executable, even those without any header.
+* `upxbc --flat32' can compress any i386 flat executable, even those without any header.
+* `upxbc --flat16' can compress any i386 16-bit flat executable, even
+  those without any header.
+(The flat16 signature needs to be present in the exectuable, and there are some alignment requirements, see the docstring of the compress_flat16 function.)
 * `upxbc --asm' can generate .s source files containing the compressed data and the i386 decompressor, which GCC and other tools can understand, so you can add compressed data to your program, and make it decompress